I get so many questions about the Texas Crutch! So I have we decided to put together a FAQ for yall.

 At this stage of cooking, you want to create a clean burning fire so no more smoke is produced, only heat.
 This will continue to cook the meat the whole way through without adding more unwanted smoke to the meat.

 So, Does the Texas Crutch Enhance The Flavor?If you have your meat wrapped you are able to control the amount of smoke that is penetrating the meat.

 Two ways you can replace the moisture lost when cooking:

 Moisture is an essential part of BBQ.
-Even if you have of the best gas smoker, without moisture, you are stuck with a dry, tough piece of meat and let's face it no one wants to eat that.
+Without it you are stuck with a dry, tough piece of meat and let’s face it no one wants to eat that.

 When cooking wrapped, the moisture from the meat is trapped, creating a perfect environment for a tender & juicy piece of meat.
 When you cooking unwrapped you are in a constant battle to keep your meat moist.